 Each year, the DRCC works with community partners and members on a wide range of education opportunities relating to the Detroit River.
-This page provides a summary of some of the different programs that are taking place along the Detroit River Canadian AOC.
-For more information, please visit our Annual Review (yearly reports) and DRCC Publications pages.
+For more information on previous projects, please visit our Annual Review (yearly reports) and DRCC Publications pages.

 Cleanup Events and Community Tree Plantings

 The DRCC supports community cleanups and tree planting activities through our member organizations.
 Not only do these activities improve habitat quality for plants and animals, they also enhance the quality of life for local residents.